gravitational/teleport/docs/faq.md

 ### Does Teleport support Authentication via LDAP or Active Directory?

-Gravitational offers this feature as part of the commercial support for Teleport.
+Gravitational offers this feature as part of the commercial version for Teleport.

 ### Do you offer a commercial version of Teleport?